 Then why did I care what these hypocrites thought?
 When those you love most (the rescues in our shelter) rely on the donations of those who dislike your anti-speciesist message, being disliked means those you love are in danger.
 The organization relies entirely on private donations to keep the mission going and to feed our resident animals, those rescues who I live with in the shelter and whose happiness is all that matters to me.
 This has been my full-time job and only income for the past eight years, the first three of which I took no salary and lived only on my student loans for graduate school.
 Without savings or any other money coming in, not only would the animals starve but I would as well as the $500 a month salary from the organization was my only way to eat.
-My survival was entirely dependent on public opinion and if the animal eating peanut gallery did not like what I had to say or how I said it, I was going to starve.
-You can chalk it up to poor management on my part and putting all my (vegan) eggs in a basket that was full of holes and relied on people who eat animals and can’t stand to be told otherwise.
-But when you are riding that high of getting things done and saving animals, it is impossible to see how that work built on passion for animal rights would ever crumble.
+My survival was entirely dependent on public opinion and if the animal-eating peanut gallery did not like what I had to say or how I said it, I was going to starve.
+You can chalk it up to poor management on my part and putting all my (vegan) eggs in a basket that was full of holes and relying on people who eat animals and can’t stand to be told otherwise.
+But when you are riding that high of getting things done and saving animals, it is impossible to see how that work built on a passion for animal rights would ever crumble.

 I love animals and do not eat them and I have thrown all I have into protecting them with an organization that opposes animal use and exploitation.
 Am I a public relations expert or customer service representative whose job it is to agree with everyone who contacts me?
-Fuck no. I am vulgar, I am aggressive, and I have an unbounding energy and passion to keep this project going, but I was not born to kiss the asses of people who lack the most basic moral consistency in animal advocacy.
+Fuck no. I am vulgar, I am aggressive, and I have an unbounded energy and passion to keep this project going, but I was not born to kiss the asses of people who lack the most basic moral consistency in animal advocacy.
 Being adorable and agreeing with idiots was never in my job description.
 I help animals and get shit done with limited financial and human resources for all the species who need us.
 I care for those animals who need me and I stand up for all species because that is the least we can do for them.
 I use my experience and knowledge of animal rights mixed with a solid base understanding of politics, economics, international development, and veterinary science to make educated decisions regarding effective strategy to save more animals.
 It is too bad that the only thing people know about me now is that I am the extremist bitch who just could not shut her damn mouth and tow the party line.
 They remember how poorly I lived up to their hero image once I added too many species to my list of animals to protect.
 They cannot let go of how I failed to drop to my knees for the welfare organizations funded by animal eaters to get the partnerships we needed.
-In order to grow and gain popularity amongst the herds of doggie-loving white people dropping their cash to save animals from Asians, I was duty bound to stick to my lane and never talk about the other species people eat.
+To grow and gain popularity amongst the herds of doggie-loving white people dropping their cash to save animals from Asians, I was duty-bound to stick to my lane and never talk about the other species people eat.

 The Insane Bitch label stuck and it remains to this day.
 It used to bother me.
 Now I revel in it.
 It only makes me dig in harder and speak up louder.
 I may not be a hero anymore, but I am far more determined and experienced than that White Savior I was eight years ago saving dogs from brown people.
 My son is a pig, my best friend is a chicken, and my soulmate is a cat and no one can stop me from standing up for any of them with the same mama bear ferocity.